mrs-brubotics/documentation_brubotics/source/Crazyswarm.rst

 6.3.4 Marker Arrangements
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-We use the following marker arrangement for all our Crazyflies:
+We use the same marker arrangement as the USC ACT Lab propose in their documentation:

 .. figure:: _static/CF.png
    :alt: alternate text